-- Targeted at multiple audiences, beyond the project's own community (including the media and the public). - From the beginning of the project, to inform and reach out to society, show the benefits of research. - Communication is two-way from sender to receiver e.g. an article in a newspaper or on TV or radio - Describe the activities the consortium will perform to ensure media coverage about the programme and its results e.g. press releases to newspapers, feature articles in magazines.
-Is there any potential to have the programme featured on local/national TV or radio in any of the countries in the consortium? - Explain who will help you with seeking media coverage e.g. Communications Office/Officer.

-- Public engagement is meant to engage a large audience and to bring knowledge and expertise on a particular topic to the general public. - Describe what activities the consortium will perform to engage the general public about the activities of the project: - Plan a range of activities (e.g. social media, school visits, lab "open days" public talks) targeted at multiple audiences - Talk to experts at your institution.
+- 3.4.2 Consider how activities will be targeted at multiple audiences, beyond the action's own community (including the media and the public). - Communication is two-way from sender to receiver e.g. an article in a newspaper or on TV or radio - Describe the activities the consortium will perform to ensure media coverage about the programme and its results e.g. press releases to newspapers, feature articles in magazines.
+Is there any potential to have the programme featured on local/national TV or radio in any of the countries in the consortium? - Explain who will help you with seeking media coverage e.g. Communications Office/Officer. - 3.4.3 From the beginning of the project, indicate which channel(s) will be used to inform and reach out to society, and to show the benefits of research. - Public engagement is meant to engage a large audience and to bring knowledge and expertise on a particular topic to the general public. - Describe what activities the consortium will perform to engage the general public about the activities of the project: - Plan a range of activities (e.g. social media, school visits, lab "open days" public talks) targeted at multiple audiences - o Talk to experts at your institution.
 See what local/national activities you can join in e.g. Pint of Science, SFI Discover, European Researchers' Night.
-Activities need to take place across the whole consortium, not just in Ireland, so ask your consortium participants for information on what activities they have in their organisation/region/country. - o If applicable, explain who will help you with public engagement activities e.g. Education/Outreach Officer. - Details and suggestions for additional activities which you might include can be found at: http://ec.europa.eu/research/mariecurieactions/documents/documents/documentation/publications/outreach activities en.pdf
+Activities need to take place across the whole consortium, not just in Ireland, so ask your consortium participants for information on what activities they have in their organisation/region/country. - o If applicable, explain who will help you with public engagement activities e.g. Education/Outreach Officer. - Details and suggestions for additional activities which you might include can be found at: http://ec.europa.eu/research/mariecurieactions/documents/documentation/publications/outreach activities en.pdf

-2.4.2 Expected impact of the proposed measures.
+3.4.4 Elaborate on the expected impact of the proposed activities.

-- What is the potential impact of media coverage about the activities? - What is the potential impact of engaging the public in the activities of the RISE? - Include quantifiable targets for measuring the impact of communications & outreach/public engagement
+- What is the potential impact of media coverage about the activities? - What is the potential impact of engaging the public in the activities of the RISE? - Include quantifiable targets for measuring the impact of communications & outreach/public engagement. - ⚠ Important!
+The following sections of the European Charter for Researchers refer specifically to outreach and dissemination: ensure that your plans align with these principles.